 A building can be over-insulated, where the higher price of the insulation outweighs the benefit of energy efficiency.

-At Pepper, insulation is one of the four key drawdown strategies where we are helping our clients make a difference on their projects and for our environment.
+At Pepper, insulation is one of the five key drawdown strategies where we are helping our clients make a difference on their projects and for our environment.
 When analyzing the insulation for our projects we look for the optimal range, meaning finding the best R-value for your investment.